mbmcmullen27/effective-c/README.md

     - see CERT C rule MEM33-C for more information on allocatin and copying structures containing flexible array members

 - you can use [dmalloc](https://dmalloc.com/) to debug memory allocation issues. [example](./chapter-6/dmalloc.c)

+### Chapter 7: Characters and Strings

+- (122) Instead of specifying a character encoding like java, each C implementation defines botha  _source character set_ in which source files are written and an _execution character set_ used for character and string literals at compile time